Ebru art appeared long time ago. Traditional ebru is a mysterious and beautiful art which nowadays is available for all levels of creative souls.

 Alternatives to carrageenan powder are Tragacanth, flaxseed, saleb (orchid extract), quince seed, Fenugreek seeds, starch, etc. The results of each differ in quality.

 If you will purchase a full starter pack, you will have all you need to mix marbling liquid.
-If you want to purchase carrageenan powder separately, try Jacquard Carrageenan (expensive, almost $50 for 8oz) or Marbling Concentrate by Handy Art (much cheaper, ±$20 for 16oz).
+If you want to purchase carrageenan powder separately, try Jacquard Carrageenan (around $40 for 8oz) or Marbling Concentrate by Handy Art (much cheaper, ±$20 for 16oz).

 The paint you use for ebru should not contain oils.
 If you are a beginner use premade acrylics